|| OverDrive Digital Downloads

 - Statistics on use per library are available for New Users Registered, eBook Circulation & eAudiobook Circulation

-- If you are interested in more access to your OverDrive statistics, here are some directions and some sample reports you can run.
+- If you are interested in more access to your OverDrive statistics, here are some directions and samples of the many reports you can run.

 - Top circulating digital titles of 2013: eBooks | eAudiobooks